chargebee/chargebee-android/README.md

       }
 })
  ```
-The above function will handle the purchase against Google Store Connect, and send the IAP receipt for server-side receipt verification to your Chargebee account.
+The above function will handle the purchase against Google Play Store, and send the IAP token for server-side token verification to your Chargebee account.

 ### Get Subscription Status
 Use the Subscription ID returned by the previous function, to check for Subscription status against Chargebee, and for delivering purchased entitlements.